LivePersonInc/developer-center/pages/documents/guides/applications/overview.md

 It is also possible to build a Global application but define that it will not be visible in the App Management Screen.
 This means that it won't be visible in a Marketplace-type environment but it will be possible to use it on all accounts.

+**Note: Creation of Global LiveEngage Applications depends on a partnership program and a certification process.
+For more details, please approach Dev Support**

 ### Private LiveEngage Application